prebuild/prebuild/README.md

 ## Uploading

-`prebuild` supports uploading prebuilds to Github releases.
+`prebuild` supports uploading prebuilds to GitHub releases.
 If the release doesn't exist, it will be created for you.
-To upload prebuilds simply add the `--upload [github-token]` option
+To upload prebuilds simply add the `--upload <github-token>` option:

 ```
-$ prebuild -t v2.4.0 -t 0.12.7 -u put-your-github-personal-token-here
+$ prebuild -t v2.4.0 -t 0.12.7 -u <github-token>
 ```

 If you don't want to use the token on cli you can also stick that in e.g. `~/.prebuildrc`: